dotnet/docs/docs/core/extensions/queue-service.md

 :::code source="snippets/workers/queue-service/Program.cs" highlight="4-14":::

-The services are registered in `IHostBuilder.ConfigureServices` (*Program.cs*).
+The services are registered in (*Program.cs*).
 The hosted service is registered with the `AddHostedService` extension method. `MonitorLoop` is started in *Program.cs* top-level statement:

 :::code source="snippets/workers/queue-service/Program.cs" range="18-19":::